ndrewtl/airspace-jekyll/_posts/2016-12-11-maps_tutorial.md

 ## Downloading the relevant packages

-Load the following packages, remember if you haven't installed the packages first, you will have to use `install.packages(<PACKAGE_NAME>)` first:
+Load the following packages, remember if you haven't installed the packages first, you will have to use `install.packages("PACKAGE_NAME")` first:

 ```r
 library(readr)  # For reading in files